callmeartan/devio/README.md

 - Code highlighting and formatting
 - Image analysis capabilities with multimodal models
 - Message organization with pinning and labeling
+- Demo mode for offline exploration of features

 ### 🔐 Privacy-Focused
 - Local processing keeps data on your device